 “Doctor, how come my skin pigmentations didn’t improve after doing lasers?
 Do they really work?”

-In my years in skin and aesthetics practice, I’ve met lots of patients who asked me this question.
+In my years of skin and aesthetics practice, I’ve met lots of patients who asked me this question.

 The answer is simple; there are 4 factors that determine a successful laser treatment.
 When any of these go wrong, you will NOT see results.